-Partnerships – The new “P” in the 4P’s of Marketing
+Partnerships – The new “P” in the 4 P’s of Marketing

-The “classic” 4Ps of Marketing – Price, Product, Promotion, and Place was introduced in 1960 and had a long virtuous run.
-However, Sean MacDonald, Chief Digital Officer at McCann Worldwide argues changing consumer behavior of Millennials and Gen Z (colloquially known as zoomers) is making these 4Ps obsolete.
-He proposes a new set 4Ps of Marketing: Partnerships, Personalized, Positioning, and Purpose.
+The “classic” 4 P's of Marketing – Price, Product, Promotion, and Place – were introduced in 1960 and had a long, virtuous run.
+However, Sean MacDonald, Chief Digital Officer at McCann Worldwide, now argues that changing Millennial and Gen Z consumer behavior is making these 4 P's obsolete.
+He has proposed a new set of the 4 P's of Marketing: Partnerships, Personalized, Positioning, and Purpose.

-“Partnerships” is one of the new 4P’s of Marketing.
-And to no one’s surprise, we whole heartedly agree with Sean!
-We continue to hear similar and strong sentiments across our customer base.
-Let’s dive in.
+“Partnerships” is one of the new 4 P’s of Marketing.
+And to no one’s surprise, we wholeheartedly agree with Sean!
+We keep hearing similar sentiments from our network and customers as well.

-The “classic” 4 Ps of marketing are place, price, product, and promotion.
+The “classic” 4 P's of marketing are place, price, product, and promotion.
 By carefully integrating all these marketing strategies into a marketing mix, companies can ensure they have a visible, in-demand product or service that is competitively priced and promoted to their customers.

-- Price as an indicator of value is insufficient – Millennials and zoomers want brands to mean something and to embody their values and sentiments
+Price as an indicator of value is insufficient – Millennials and Zoomers want brands to mean something and to embody their values and sentiments.

-Let’s examine the new 4P’s – Purpose, Positioning, Personalized, and Partnerships, a bit more closely.
+Let’s examine MacDonald's new 4 P’s – Purpose, Positioning, Personalized, and Partnerships, a bit more closely.

 Positioning – With such strong experience-oriented mindset, context becomes especially important for a generation more focused on life-changing experiences than on things.